 In addition, The Office of Graduate and Professional Studies encourages graduate students to seek external funding throughout their graduate career, and has compiled a database to help students in their search.
 Please see Tufts' research funding page, and a more focused list maintained by the department.

-Graduate applications to Tufts are handled by a combination of the department and the Office of Graduate Admissions.
-Your application is formally processed by the Office of Graduate Admissions.
-Its content is then read by members of the department, who then forward their recommendations to the Office of Graduate Admissions.
-The Office of Graduate Admissionsl formally admits you to the program.
+Graduate applications to Tufts are handled by a combination of the department and the Office of Graduate Studies.
+Your application is formally processed by the Office of Graduate Studies.
+Its content is then read by members of the department, who then forward their recommendations to the Office of Graduate Studies.
+The Office of Graduate Studies formally admits you to the program.
 Therefore, you may receive correspondence from either of these entities.